 Chia ‘koldskåls’ porridge

-- 1 l thick cultured yoghurt (You can also use greek yoghurt or soy yoghurt)
+- 1 l thick cultured yoghurt You can also use greek yoghurt or soy yoghurt

-6 Tbsp of coconut sugar or sweetener of your choice
+- 6 tbsp coconut sugar or sweetener of your choice

 Chia ‘kolskåls’ porridge